China-linked hackers used Pulse Secure flaw to target U.S. defense industry - researchers

 Utah-based IT company Ivanti said in a statement that the hackers took advantage of the flaw in its Pulse Connect Secure suite of virtual private networking devices to break into the systems of "a very limited number of customers."

-Ivanti said here that while it was taking steps to mitigate the compromises a fix for the issue would not be available until early May.
+Ivanti said that while there were mitigations in place a fix for the issue would not be available until early May.

 "The other one we suspect is aligned with China-based initiatives and collections," FireEye's Charles Carmakal said ahead of the report's release.